mwalzer/qcML-development/cv/qc-metric-collection.md

 *	C-3A
 	* ```Peak width at half-height for IDs	Median value```
 	* Def.:	Sharper peak widths indicate better chromatographic resolution	Median peak widths for all identified unique peptides (s)
-	* Ex.:	Inobtainable with pickedpeak data
+	* Ex.:	TODO feature mapping
 *	C-3B
 	* ```Peak width at half-height for IDs	Interquartile distance```
 	* Def.:	Tighter distributions indicate more peak width uniformity	Measure of the distribution of the peak widths; small values indicate consistency
-	* Ex.:	Inobtainable with pickedpeak data
+	* Ex.:	TODO feature mapping
 *	C-4A
 	* ```Peak widths at half-max over RT deciles for IDs	First decile```
 	* Def.:	Estimates peak widths at the beginning of the gradient	Median peak width for identified peptides in first RT decile (early)
-	* Ex.:	Inobtainable with pickedpeak data
+	* Ex.:	TODO feature mapping
 *	C-4B
 	* ```Peak widths at half-max over RT deciles for IDs	Last decile```
 	* Def.:	Estimates peak widths at the end of the gradient	Median peak width for identified peptides in first RT decile (end)
-	* Ex.:	Inobtainable with pickedpeak data
+	* Ex.:	TODO feature mapping
 *	C-4C
 	* ```Peak widths at half-max over RT deciles for IDs	Median decile```
 	* Def.:	Estimates peak widths at the middle of the gradient	Median peak width for identified peptides in first RT decile (middle)
-	* Ex.:	Inobtainable with pickedpeak data
+	* Ex.:	TODO feature mapping
 *	C-6A
 	* ```Peptide elution order	max diff in first N(a, b)/10 peptides```
 	* Def.:	Fraction of extra early (hydrophilic) eluters	Peptide elution order can be used to measure elution differences early (hydrophilic) and late (hydrophobic) in the chromatographic gradient.